Professors Artigue, Coronell, Hariri, D. Henthorn, K. Henthorn, McClellan, Nolte, Sauer, and Serbezov.

 CHE 540 Advanced Process Control 4R-0L-4C Pre: CHE 440 and consent of instructor

 Control topics beyond those covered in CHE 440.
-Topics will be selected from among the following: optimization, nonlinear control, adaptive control, multivariable systems, process dynamics, digital systems, system design.
+Topics will be selected from among the following: advanced control using cascade, feed forward, nonlinear, and adaptive control; multivariable systems including RGA analysis and decoupling; a major control system design and implementation project using a modern distributed control system.

 CHE 545 Introduction to Biochemical Engineering 4R-0L-4C Pre: AB110, CHEM330, CHE 404 or ES201, or consent of instructor